U. of Michigan reaches $490M settlement over sexual abuse

-The University of Michigan has agreed to a $490 million settlement with hundreds of people who say they were sexually assaulted by a former sports doctor at the school, those involved in the agreement said Wednesday.
+The University of Michigan has agreed to a $490 million settlement with more than 1,000 people who say they were sexually assaulted by a former sports doctor at the school during his nearly four-decade career, those involved in the agreement said Wednesday.

 University spokesman Rick Fitzgerald confirmed the settlement and said a statement would be released later Wednesday.